Wei Dongyi

+Wei Dongyi (韦东奕; born 1992 in Jinan, Shandong) is a Chinese mathematician who is currently serving as assistant professor and assistant researcher at the School of Mathematical Science in Peking University.

+He has attracted attention on Chinese social media for his simple living style.
+In 2021, he was called Peking University's "ugliest teacher" due to his unkempt appearance.

 Education

-Wei earned his bachelor's degree from Peking University in 2014.
+Wei Dongyi graduated from Attached Senior School of Shandong Normal University and began studying at Peking University in 2010, then earned his bachelor's degree in 2014 and PhD in 2018 under Tian Gang as his doctoral advisor.
+His research field includes partial differential equations and differential geometry.

-In 2019, Wei completed his post-doctoral work and became an assistant professor in the Mathematics Department of Peking University.
+In December 2019, Wei completed his post-doctoral work and became an assistant professor in the Mathematics Department of Peking University.

 Internet fame

-Wei Dongyi became viral on the internet from a street interview in May 2021 when he was seen dressed in an unassuming manner, holding a large bottle of drinking water and a bag of mantou (steamed bun), while answering the street interviewer.
+Wei Dongyi became viral on the internet from a street interview in May 2021 when he was seen dressed in an unassuming manner, holding a large bottle of drinking water and a bag of mantou (steamed buns).
 His appearance has led to netizens dubbing him the "sweeping monk" of Peking University.

 A group of doctorate mathematicians had been struggling to build a mathematical model for months and called Wei Dongyi for help.
-Wei Dongyi provided equations to alter their experiment which resulted in the mathematical model obtaining a 96% passing rate.
+He provided equations to alter their experiment which resulted in the mathematical model obtaining a 96% passing rate.
 The mathematicians wanted to pay the professor to show their gratitude, but he declined.
 "It’s unnecessary to pay me for such an easy problem," he said.
 Wei eventually asked for a recharge of his transport card as a form of compensation.

-It was reported that Wei got an appealing offer from Harvard University promising to exempt him from English language tests and to provide an interpreter.
-Wei, however, chose to stay at Peking University for his master's degree, after which he got his PhD in only three and a half years.

-Wei Dongyi is nicknamed “God Wei” by Chinese netizens.
+Wei Dongyi is nicknamed “God Wei” (韦神) by Chinese netizens.